mfussell/mfussell.github.com/_posts/2014-06-08-removing-the-rat-nest.md

 ---

 <p>
 I brought out the heavy artillery - rat traps, chicken wire, smoke bombs - but I know when to admit defeat.
-The rats were goign to make their way into the dirt in our backyard regardless of my efforts to prevent them.
+The rats were going to make their way into the dirt in our backyard regardless of my efforts to prevent them.
 </p>

 <ul class="g">